What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 There are going to be continue to be problems, but he's going to continue to generate like a series of serial crises to constantly put NATO on the ropes to destabilize us and to weaken the alliance, which he's done a good job of doing already.

-So I So he's uh he's as hostile an actor to the West and the United States as any former Soviet Union leader.
+So he's as hostile an actor to the West and the United States as any former Soviet Union leader.

-Quick break more on this Ukraine Russia showdown with Scott Eulinger, retired CIA ops officer, Rebecca Koffler, former defense intelligence agency officer on the other side.
+Quick break more on this Ukraine Russia showdown with Scott Ullinger, retired CIA ops officer, Rebecca Koffler, former Defense Intelligence Agency officer on the other side.

 Then we'll get to your calls.